hedgedoc/react-client/README.md

 We use [cypress](https://cypress.io) for e2e tests.

-1. run the frontend with `yarn start`
+1. Run the frontend with `yarn start`
-2. `yarn cy:open` to open the cypress test loader
+2. RUn `yarn cy:open` to open the cypress test loader
-3. choose your browser and test
+3. Choose your browser and test
-4. let the tests run
+4. Let the tests run

 ## Production mode